A retro feel to Biden's plan for covering OTC virus testing

 “Our goal is to give free tests to everyone who wants one in the most efficient and effective way possible,” Zients said recently.
 “There is enough testing capacity in this country, and we’re confident that as more tests come to market ... innovation will continue and prices will come down.”

-Estimated prices for at-homes tests in the U.S. now range from about $15 to $30, compared to about $1 in Germany.
+Estimated prices for at-homes tests in the U.S. now range from about $15 to $30, compared with about $1 in Germany.

 Without voicing outright opposition, health insurance companies have been cool to the idea.
 The largest trade group, America's Health Insurance Plans, has expressed concerns about price gouging for over-the-counter tests and higher premiums for consumers.
 The Blue Cross Blue Shield Association has called for “commonsense implementation."